There are days that you don’t feel like doing a three to four pass shave and fully enjoy the Zen that comes from shaving.

 - Weighs around 2.2 ounces

-- The open comb design make this a great option to shave a heavier beard growth with less passes
+- The open comb design make this a great option to shave a heavier beard growth with fewer passes

 - Comes with one feather blade